 TWISTER & CO., Sharp Street, Catcham."

-Jimmy Silver looked at that enticing advertisement, and he looked at "Hem!
-The fact is, Jimmy, I'm Tubby Muffin.
+Jimmy Silver looked at that enticing advertisement, and he looked at Tubby Muffin.
 He did not look pleased.
 The mystery was explained now.
 Reginald Muffin hoped to bag the £500 prize for Christmas; he was willing to expend fifteen-and-six on a new ball in order to enter the competition.
-Hence his enthusiastic admiration for Jimmy Silver's potshots at goal; hence his sudden en- Jimmy knitted his brows.
-"You fat idiot!" he said.
-"It's probably a swindle, anyway.
+Hence his enthusiastic admiration for Jimmy Silver's pot-shots at goal; hence his sudden enthusiasm for the game of football.

+Jimmy knitted his brows.

+"It's pro-"You fat idiot!" he said. bably a swindle, anyway.
 How do you know that Twister & Co. are a reputable firm?
-Stick to the Com- "I say, Jimmy-- Yaroooooh!"
+Stick to the Companion Papers if you want to go in for competitions!"
+I say, Jimmy- Yaroooooh!"

 Jimmy Silver took Muffin by the collar with his left hand.
 With his right he stuffed the folded newspaper down Muffin's neck.
-Then he walked into the School House, smiling genially.
+Then he walked into the

+School House, smiling genially.

 "Ow, ow!
 Oh!" roared Muffin.

 "Rotter!
 Oh!"

 And Reginald Muffin was left making frantic efforts to extract the newspaper from the back of his neck.

-The 2nd Chapter.
-Selling a Football.
+THE SECOND CHAPTER.
+Selling a Football!

+SAY, Morny-"

-"I say, Morny-" Valentine Mornington held up his
+Valentine Mornington held up his hand.

 "No," he interrupted.

 "Fifteen-and-six-"

 "Buzz off!"

-"Erroll, old man---" "Rats!"
+"Erroll, old man-"

-brainy chap, and specially fitted for knotty mental problems that would have floored ordinary fellows. £500, which had to be won, was as good as in Muffin's pocket; only a miserable lack of fifteen-and-six stood in the way.
+"Rats!

-No. 4 in the Fourth.
-But neither

-Mornington nor Erroll was disposed

-to listen to the voice of the charmer.

-Fifteen-and-six evidently was not to Muffin sighed and went his way.
+Tubby Muffin's hopeful face was looking in at the doorway of Study No. 4 in the Fourth.
+But neither Mornington nor Erroll was disposed to listen to the voice of the charmer.
+Fifteen-and-six evidently was not to be raised in that study.
+Muffin sighed, and went his way.

 He felt that it was hard.
-Once in

-possession of the particulars of the

-competition, Muffin had no doubt that

-he would elucidate the puzzle, whatbe raised in that study.
+Once in possession of the particulars of the competition, Muffin had no doubt that he would elucidate the puzzle, whatever it was, being an uncommonly brainy chap, and specially fitted for knotty mental problems that would have floored ordinary fellows.